 I've started building a 10 star energy efficient and off the grid eco-house.
 If you have any building skills, you will be very appreciated!

-Now that we have poured the slab, I will be largely concentrating on the house, my zone 1..... there's still work to be done on the market garden, but with winter approaching, work there is slowing down.
+Now that we have a roof up, I will be largely concentrating on the house, my zone 1..... there's still work to be done on the market garden, but with winter approaching, work there is slowing down.

 Permaculture being a design system for sustainable living and not just a gardening system, a permaculture house is actually the core of the system.
 Its design, placement, energising, attachment to the environment (dealing with waste and waste water for instance) is as important as the garden and/or food forest.